How to fix connection problems with Google Chrome

 Reset Google Chrome to default settings

-2. Click on the three dots in the top-right corner of Chrome.
+- Click on the three-dot menu button in the top right corner of Chrome.

-4. Click on Advanced located in the left sidebar to show more settings.
+- Click on Reset settings located in the left menu.

-7. When the confirmation window appears, you click on Reset settings.
+- In the next window, you click on Reset settings.

 Google Chrome will now restore its settings to their original defaults.